Automotive consultants: An Overview

 So, in many respects, automotive consultancy remains a very challenging balancing act.
 This is as true of commercial vehicles as it is in the private sector.

 The business challenges have never been greater.

-We believe that we can make a real difference to the automotive industry.
+We believe that our advisory services can make a real difference in this industry.
 This is in terms of both the quality of service and profits achieved.

 Automotive Consultancy: Making a measurable difference to the automotive value chain.

 Below are just some examples of our Automotive Consultancy at work.

 - In-plant linefeed solutions to design and plan new more efficient linefeed solutions.
 So this involves part sequencing, kitting, sub-assembly, including lineside presentation poka-yoke error-proofing features.